Shape Optimization of Supercapacitor Electrode to Maximize Charge Storage: Introduction

 The rest of the paper is organized as follows.
-In Section 2, we briefly recall the PNP system in the dimensionless form.
-Both the Dirichlet and no-flux boundary conditions are imposed for the complicated chemical system.
-Then we build the shape optimization model to maximize the total concentration for all kinds of ionic species weighted by their valences under the volume constraint.
-In Section 3, we utilize the framework of velocity method for the PNP constrained optimal control problem to perform shape sensitivity analysis by introducing the corresponding adjoint equation.
-Both shape derivatives in domain and boundary expressions are derived in which the latter holds in the domain with more strict regularity.
-In Section 4, we introduce the augmented Lagrangian method to maintain the volume constraint during shape evolution.
-Then shape gradient algorithms are proposed by solving $H^1$ or CT-H(sym) gradient flows to keep the domain moving in the decent direction while preserving the quality of the mesh.
-In Section 5, we consider the piece-wise linear finite element to solve the state, the adjoint state and gradient flow equation involved in the procedure of optimization algorithm.
-The Gummel iteration with exponential fitting technique is considered to solve the decoupled Poisson-Nernst-Planck system efficiently and accurately.
-In Section 6, various numerical experiments both in 2d and 3d spaces are presented to show the effectiveness of the algorithm proposed.
+In Section 2, we briefly recall the PNP system in a dimensionless form.
+Then we build the shape optimization model to maximize total charge storage { subject to a} volume constraint.
+In Section 3, we utilize the framework of the velocity method to perform shape sensitivity analysis by introducing a corresponding adjoint system.
+In Section 4, a shape gradient algorithm is proposed by solving gradient flows to move the domain in a descent direction while preserving the quality of the mesh.
+In Section 5, we develop finite-element discretization of the state, the adjoint, and the gradient flow.
+In Section 6, various numerical experiments in 2d and 3d spaces are presented to demonstrate the effectiveness of the proposed algorithm.